 Another recalled that when Toft first started going to her church he kept his head down because of shame but later walked straight and tall, looking straight ahead because “he had found the Lord.”

 Karl Toft had wanted to return home to New Brunswick.

-It looks like he’ll get his wish.
-Charles Ingles, a close friend living in British Columbia, plans to make the trip to Fredericton and sprinkle Toft’s ashes in the Saint John River.
+It looks like he may get his wish.
+Charles Ingles says he plans to make the trip to Fredericton and sprinkle Toft’s ashes in the Saint John River.

 Ingles — who says he was a victim of sexual abuse himself — met Toft through a church in downtown Edmonton.

 He reveals he was guided to help the former prisoner.
 I said, “By whom?”
 I thought perhaps he was working on behalf of the Edmonton Police, the Parole Board, or Corrections Canada.
 But no. Ingles says he was guided by the Lord.